Review by Jordyn H. May, Saint Paul College & Chippewa Valley Technical College

 This book brings new light to the intersectionality of race, class, and gender and how women recognized and protested the inequalities these constructions created in the early twentieth century.
 Scholars interested in women’s history, women’s studies, New York history, American history, and humor studies will be very interested and find much to discuss.
 Since each chapter can be read on its own, this book would also prove a valuable teaching tool in advanced undergraduate and graduate courses as students would no doubt find much to relate to.
 Positioning her study as an insight into feminist humorists today, Abrams effectively shows how women engage with humor to navigate and illuminate intersectional struggles with disability, discrimination, and gendered hierarchies of power to build community among all women.

 Jordyn H. May is an adjunct professor at Saint Paul College and Chippewa Valley Technical College in the Twin Cities area in Minnesota.
 Her primary research interests are woman suffrage and women’s political culture in the Gilded Age and Progressive Era.
+She holds a PhD in modern history from Fordham University.

 Enjoy this piece?
 Share it!